mnot/I-D/binary-structured-headers/draft.md

 Its fields are:

-* L: The number of octets used to represent the byte sequence, encoded as per {{!RFC7541}}, Section 5.1, with a 3-bit prefix.
+* Length: The number of octets used to represent the byte sequence, encoded as per {{!RFC7541}}, Section 5.1, with a 3-bit prefix.
-* Byte Sequence: L octets.
+* Byte Sequence: Length octets.

 #### Booleans